 EPINET

-The funding for the EPINET project came while Cesagen was still operating at Lancaster.
-This project introduces the notion of epistemic networks as a way of conceptualising complex developments within emerging domains of innovation, as well as within the practices of evaluating their progress and outcomes.
-The aim of the project is to integrate a range of knowledge assessment methods and develop criteria for more socially robust and efficient interaction at the interfaces between critical evaluations and systematic assessments, policy making, and the world of innovators and research leaders.
-The work is guided by four case studies:
+EPINET introduces the notion of epistemic networks as a way to conceptualise complex developments within emerging domains of innovation, as well as within the practices of evaluating their progress and outcomes.
+The aim of the project is to integrate a range of knowledge assessment methods and develop criteria for more socially robust and efficient interaction at the interfaces of critical evaluation, policy making, and the world of innovators and research leaders.
+This work is guided by four domain-specific case studies and one cross-cutting case:

 1) Wearable sensors